tacocat-ada/tacocat-ada.github.io/index.md

 # Further Details

 Our results could vary depending on the clustering algorithm used, and the parameters we set, such as cluster size cutoff.
-For example, Jackie Chan, a famous Chinese actor known mainly for his action movies globally, was placed in the Asian cluster.
+For example, Jackie Chan, a famous Chinese actor known mainly for his action movies globally, was placed in the Hollwood cluster.
 But he is at the very edge of the cluster (i.e. very close to being an outlier).

 The primary dataset which was sourced from Freebase had many attribute values missing which led us to make further assumptions, however by using IMDb dataset which is more reliable, our assumptions hold.